 Keep your incision clean and dry as it heals.
 If there is an open area, your doctor may ask you to shower to help clean the wound.
-DO NOT scrub your incision.
+Do not scrub your incision.

 Sometimes patients leave the hospital with a small drain that removes extra fluid from the surgical site.
 If you leave the hospital with a drain in place, the nurses will teach you how to empty the drain and record the amount of drainage that you have.

 It's OK for you to take showers once you're home.
-But avoid taking baths until the staples are removed from your incision and the incision is completely healed.
+Do not let the shower spray right on your incision.
+Also, do not take baths until we remove the staples from your incision and it's completely healed.